No, masks are a personal choice inside all NIC buildings.

-Yes, there may be funds available to help you with your studies as an NIC student, whether that's for groceries or accessing a computer.
-Please contact firstname.lastname@example.org to inquire about financial aid options.
+Yes, there may be funds available to help you with your studies as an NIC student, whether that's for groceries or for technological support such as purchasing a computer to complete your studies.
+Please contact email@example.com to inquire about financial aid.

-Please contact an International Student Advisor by emailing firstname.lastname@example.org or by booking online (phone or skype appointments only) to discuss your situation.
+Please contact an International Student Advisor by emailing firstname.lastname@example.org to discuss your situation.
 A Regulated International Student Immigration Advisor will be able to advise you.

 Both MSP and Guard Me will cover COVID-19 related illness.
 Please make sure your MSP is valid.
 If your MSP has expired while waiting for a study permit extension, please connect with an international student advisor.